-My garden is a wonderful tangle of kwaZulu indigenous growth gone wild.
-Interfered with only by my best man Tobias’ earnestly-felt desire to do something.
+My garden is a wonderful tangle of KwaZulu indigenous growth gone wild.
+Interfered with only by my best man Tobias Gumede’s earnestly-felt desire to do something.
 Recently he trimmed the undergrowth near the birdbath and the spot where beautiful turquoise Araneus apricus spins her web each night and takes it down every morning.

-But he forgot again and as I was leaving he asked Can I buy him a rake?
+But he forgot again and as I was leaving he asked Can You Buy Me A Rake?
 Um, what for, Tobias?
-Oh, yes, he forgot, we don’t rake.
+Oh, Yes, He Forgot, We Don’t Rake.
 Right.

 Well, I mention this because I have recently found out that unbeknown to me, I garden according to the ancient principle of wu wei.
 I mean, I always suspected my method was brilliant, but wu wei!
 That is brill.
 Its the Zen (or Tao? – or something . . ) art of “masterful inactivity”.

 I love it: “The Art Of Masterful Inactivity”!
 Wu wei!
 I can do this!

 I’m reading a book by Esther Woolfson who lives in Aberdeen in Scotland called Field Notes from a Hidden City.
 The review of her book made me want to write about all the wonderful hidden creatures in my garden and generally in Westville, so I bought it with the express intention of plagiarising it.
 I’ve got to the part where she writes about wu wei and I’m right behind her.

 “Less is more”.
 German architect Ludwig Mies van der Rohe popularized this slogan among designers around the world in the 1950’s.
 And the wisdom of this aphorism goes way, way back to the time of the great Lao Tzu, ‘venerable master.’
 The concept of Wu Wei became mainstream in China, where great leaders came to see the power of “non-doing.”